matthewbub/weather-prototype/README.md

 	- NOTES: It's actually different zips, not a bug.
 - [ ] Enter a city or zip, allow the search to populate.
 Manually clear the input fields.
 Actual: Screen is stuck in a loading state.
 Expected: Screen goes back to default messaging.

+---

+Dev Log

+- 04.09.24 - Deciding to pivot away from the Zip code search functionality.
+The UI will look cleaner without it; it is not working atm and requires maintenance.
+The fact that Zip codes don't always equate to cities conflicts with the whole concept of the app - A city-based experience; not a zone-based experience.
+This has been an idea that has been in consideration since its inception.
+I really need to pull the plug on it.
+Removing Zipcodes from the search bar will result in the ability to collect city names, in addition to the coordinates and formatted name (i.e. San Bernardino, CA, United States of America).
+Whereas when usin Zipcodes, we werent always recieving city names in the external api responses.
+We need those city names to accurately search for them in our system as GPS Coordinates are too imprecise for any sort of reliable unique identification.